 Canon PowerShot SX740 HS Review

 Overall I was super impressed with the Canon PowerShot SX740 HS, and I’m sure you can see from the photos it did me well at such a mammoth event.
-The videos were edited together in Final Cut Pro and photos processed in Adobe Lightroom.
+The videos were edited together in Final Cut Pro, and the photos were processed in Adobe Lightroom.

-One of the handiest things with having this camera was it fits in my pocket, which meant not having to carry a bulky DSLR around the whole festival.
-Having 4K and excellent image quality is essential for me when doing travel shoots, so knowing that was in my pocket and out of view was great from both a security and ease point of view.
+One of the handiest things about having this camera was it fits in my pocket, which meant not having to carry a bulky DSLR around the whole festival.
+Having 4K and excellent image quality is essential for me when doing travel shoots, so knowing that it was in my pocket and out of view was significant from both a security and ease point of view.

-The camera offers full manual control as well as auto settings for different kinds of shoots: sport, portraits, food and video.
-It doesn’t photograph in RAW though, so all images are processed as JPG, and I found the colour quality fantastic, I didn’t even have to edit the colours in video post-production.
-Another handy bonus is the flip-up screen, ideal for to camera filming and of course, the millions of selfies I took at the festival!
+The camera offers full manual control and auto settings for different kinds of shoots: sport, portraits, food and video.
+It doesn’t photograph in RAW, though, so all images are processed as JPG, and I found the colour quality fantastic; I didn’t even have to edit the colours in video post-production.
+Another handy bonus is the flip-up screen, ideal for presenting self-style filming and, of course, the millions of selfies I took at the festival!

-The 4K and time-lapse features allowed me to capture lots of memories, and in fact, I ended up filming 90% of my videos at the festival on the PowerShot only really using my DSLR when it was dark as the PowerShot didn’t capture night time video as well, which is expected given the price point.
+The 4K and time-lapse features allowed me to capture lots of memories.
+In fact, I ended up filming 90% of my videos at the festival on the PowerShot, only really using my DSLR when it was dark as the PowerShot didn’t capture night time video as well, which is expected given the price point.
 The camera offers 4K at 30 FPS and FHD at 50 FPS, which I then turned into slow motion in editing.

 Proudly produced in partnership with Canon UK, who I have been using to capture my images for over a decade.
-My trip to the Kumbh Mela was supported by Uttar Pradesh Tourism Board and Lonely Planet Magazine India as part of the Kumbh Travel Writers Conclave.
 All editorial opinions remain my own.